Brochoadmones

-Brochoadmones is an extinct genus of acanthodian from the Devonian of what is now Canada.
-It is the only genus in the suborder Brochoadmonoidei, whose relationship to other acanthodian orders remains currently in flux.
+Brochoadmones was an extinct genus of acanthodian that lived during the Devonian in what is now Canada.
+It is the only genus in the suborder Brochoadmonoidei, whose relationship to other acanthodian orders remains is currently unknown.

 Discovery

 Cast of The 'Wonder Block', Royal Tyrrell Museum of Palaeontology.

 Brochoadmones was originally described after the discovery of two poorly preserved specimens at the MOTH locality in 1977, which preserved enough to discern a new genus in a new family, but did not have enough material to accurately reconstruct the animal.
 This holotype included some poorly preserved scales, tooth whorls, and fin spines.

 Several more specimens were discovered after the holotype, but all were fragmentary until 1996, when a fossil slab known as the "Wonder Block" was unearthed, preserving 8 fossils representing 7 species, including two specimens of Brochoadmones.
 These two nearly intact fossils would provide the basis for an accurate reconstruction of the animal.